bitstadium/HockeySDK-Android/README.md

 Now that you've integrated the SDK with your project it's time to make use of its features.

 <a id="crashreporting"></a>
-### 2.4 Add crash reporting
+### 2.4 Add Crash Reporting
-This will add crash reporting capabilities to your app.
-Advanced ways to configure crash reporting are covered in [advanced setup](#advancedsetup).
+This will add Crash Reporting capabilities to your app.
+Advanced ways to configure Crash Reporting are covered in [advanced setup](#advancedsetup).

 1. Open your main activity.
 2. Add the following lines: